maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 General features
 ----------------

+### Target frameworks

+v6 targets .NET 4.5, ending support for .NET 4.0. .NET Core support is coming (waiting for some missing APIs).

 ### Removed extension methods

-Most of the extension methods are gone, except those for **IDataRecord**. v5 had a lot of duplicated APIs, e.g. `Map(this DbConnection connection, ...)` and `Database.Map(...)`.
+Most of the extension methods are gone, except those for **IDataRecord**. v5 had a lot of duplicated APIs, e.g. `Map(this DbCommand command, ...)` and `Database.Map(...)`.
 Having two ways of doing the same thing is not only confusing, but also costly in terms of maintenance.
 Whether developing using extension methods is a good idea is also debatable.
 Having a centralized place where you can tweak things, e.g. configure profiling, is much better, and that is what **Database** provides.

 So, if you can't find the extension method, look in Database.